kodecocodes/SC_NaeemShaikh/For Instructor/Alamofire-UploadingFiles/script.md

 You’ll need to create a free developer account with **Imagga**, to get authorization header, which needs to be included in each HTTP request so that only people with an account can use their services.

-Go to: `https://imagga.com/auth/signup/hacker`, fill out the form.
-And list down `Authorization` token to somewhere.
+Go to: `https://imagga.com/auth/signup/hacker`, fill out the form, and list down `Authorization` token to somewhere.

 ## Demo 2